Amiths4321/production-ready-enterprise-platform/README.md

-Here is a complete, production-ready README.md for your project.
-It documents the architecture, local setup, network tunnel bypass, and verification steps we just established.
+Enterprise Agentic Workflow Orchestrator (Backend Core)

-Enterprise Agentic Workflow Orchestrator (Backend Core) A production-ready platform for building, compiling, and deploying stateful, graph-based agentic workflows.
+A production-ready platform for building, compiling, and deploying stateful, graph-based agentic workflows.
 This system transforms raw visual nodes and edges (e.g., from a React Flow canvas UI) into executable LangGraph state machines, using LiteLLM to natively support over 100+ cloud and local LLM providers.

 🏗️ Architecture System Topology